 Better yet, there’s no limit on the cash back you can accrue with this card, which means you can really reap some great rewards for what you need to purchase to run your shop.

 Granted, the Spark Cash comes with an annual fee of $95, which hits your account at the end of your first year with the account.
-But the good news is that you’ll get $500 just for spending $4,500 during your first three months with the card.
 If you’ve got a credit score of 660 or better and you want the simplicity of a flat cash back reward, this is the card for you.

 The Chase Ink Business Cash card offers more competitive cash back rewards than the Capital One Spark Cash for Business card, but you’re going to have to put a little more legwork into keeping track of your expense categories to maximize these perks.